Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 <!-- architecture -->
 ![figure](figures/v_3.1.png)
 - ### rerank
    * After retrieving a large list of context chunks, the chunks are ranked based on the relevancy score from a cross-encoder.
-A shortlist is derived the reranke list of context chunks.
+A shortlist is derived the reranked list of context chunks.
 We used ms-marco-MiniLM-L-6-v2, this model demonstrates relatively high speed and decent accuracy.

 - ### self extend
    * Self-extend is a technique that uses two-level attention to allow the LLMs to handle longer input, alleviating the need for finetuning.
 Given the long input given to the LLM, self-extend has been a promising tool that improved performance and also opened up the door for techniques like semantic chunking, where the chunks are naturally long, to be effectively used.